 They feel the pull.
 They love the surge.
 They dream of snow and hills and lifts and boards and the first run of the season.
-Here, five devotees divulge the passion they feel for winter and hitting the Northern Michigan ski and snowboard slopes.
+Five devotees divulge the passion they feel for winter and hitting the Northern Michigan slopes.
 Let their fresh spirit inspire yours.

 For as long as Carlee McCardel can remember, she’s been obsessed with skiing.
 And more specifically, with ski racing.
 The two-time individual state high school champion for Giant Slalom (2013, 2014) who helped lead Elk Rapids/Traverse City St. Francis to the overall win at the Division II State Championship last season, swears the best seconds of her life have all happened while flying down snow-covered hills.